-Hello Everyone, my name is Zoheb Shaikh and I’m a Solution Engineer working with Microsoft Mission Critical team (SMC).
-I’ll share with you something interesting that I came across recently where one of our Enterprise customers had multiple clients where new GPO’s were not getting applied and none of the clients were able to access the Domain Root share.
+This blog is collabration between Zoheb Shaikh (Solution Engineer working with Microsoft Mission Critical team (SfMC)) and Shobhit Garg (Sr PFE).We’ll share with you something interesting that I came across recently where one of our Enterprise customers had multiple clients where new GPO’s were not getting applied and none of the clients were able to access the Domain Root share.

 Before I talk more about the issue, I would like to share a bit of background about Group Policy and how it is structured.